CALL FOR ABSTRACTS December 9 and 10, 2022

-- Description.
-The HEEHD 2021 “Call for Abstracts” is a precursor to a subsequent submission of a final paper, which may be presented at the HEEHD 2021 conference.
-Authors are invited to submit an abstract regarding an original, unpublished paper that has not been submitted in any other forum.
+Important.
+The HEEHD 2022 “Call for Abstracts” is a precursor to a subsequent submission of a final paper, which may be presented at the HEEHD 2022 conference.
+Authors are invited to submit an abstract reflecting original, unpublished research that has not been submitted in any other forum.
 Authors may submit technical (oral) presentations, panels, and/or interactive posters.

-- Abstract of 250 words or less should focus on one of the following HEEHD 2021 topics as it relates to the HEEHD 2021 theme, “Safeguarding Children during COVID-19”.
+Instruction.
+Abstract of 250 words or less should focus on one of the following HEEHD 2022 topics as it relates to the HEEHD 2022 theme, “Maternal and Child Health Disparities’ ‘.

 Innovations to Eradicate Economic Disparities